 In 2018, MEDCO was requested to assist in the development of the Bowie ELLC project for Bowie State University that would contain both student housing and retail build-outs through issuance of its tax-exempt revenue bonds.
 The proceeds of the bonds were used for the initial design, construction and furnishing of the student housing portion of the project.

-During 2022, the construction phase of the project was completed and students moved in starting in August 2021.
-There were no major capital asset events during the year ended June 30, 2023.
+There were no major capital asset events during the years ended June 30, 2024 and 2023.

 Debt